Autotrader Group: 21st century and evolution to digital only

-Auto Trader launched a mobile website in 2002, initially using the WAP protocol.
+The company launched a mobile website in 2002, initially using the WAP protocol.

-In July 2008, Auto Trader launched a .mobi site, and in July 2009, separate versions for differing handset capability levels were released.
+In July 2008, the company launched a .mobi site, and in July 2009, separate versions for differing handset capability levels were released.

-Auto Trader developed its mobile offering further from March 2010, releasing applications enabling users to search for vehicles on iOS, Android and Windows Mobile devices using augmented reality features.
+The company developed its mobile offering further from March 2010, releasing applications enabling users to search for vehicles on iOS, Android and Windows Mobile devices using augmented reality features.

 In April 2011 a group called the Motor Traders Advertising Union launched an online petition and proposed a mass pull out by auto dealers who objected to an increase in the fee for a dealership to advertise a car, from £7 to £8.50, before any discounts for bulk advertisers.

 Sales of the print magazine dwindled in line with the decline of the print industry.
 By July 2012, circulation had dropped to an average of 87,000 copies a week and down to 27,000 in March 2013.

 In June 2013, after thirty six years, the final editions of the printed magazine were published, with the company concentrating on its online business.

-In October 2013, AutoTrader.co.za (Auto Trader South Africa) a subsidiary of the Auto Trader Group, was sold off to become an independent South African company.
+In October 2013, AutoTrader.co.za (Auto Trader South Africa) a subsidiary of the company, was sold off to become an independent South African company.

 In January 2014, Apax Partners bought the business from Guardian Media Group for £600m.

-In March 2014, the company rebranded, and became known as Auto Trader, and in March 2015, Auto Trader Group launched an initial public offering, with a market capitalisation of about £2bn and floated on the London Stock Exchange on the FTSE250.
+In March 2014, the company changed its name from Trader Media Group to Auto Trader, and in March 2015, Auto Trader Group launched an initial public offering, with a market capitalisation of about £2bn, floated on the London Stock Exchange and became a constituent of the FTSE 250.

-In 2020 it was reported that Auto Trader had created a data lake and intelligence platform using services including Amazon Web Services and Google's Looker, and was working to foster a ‘culture of data’ internally by setting up a data academy for employees.
+In 2020 it was reported that the company had created a data lake and intelligence platform using services including Amazon Web Services and Google's Looker, and was working to foster a ‘culture of data’ internally by setting up a data academy for employees.

-Auto Trader granted four months of free advertising to its retailer customers to support them during the COVID-19 pandemic.
+The company granted four months of free advertising to its retailer customers to support them during the COVID-19 pandemic.

-In 2022, Auto Trader began a partnership with the Office for National Statistics sharing its used car pricing data to power its official measures of inflation, including the Consumer Prices Index.
+In 2022, the company began a partnership with the Office for National Statistics sharing its used car pricing data to power its official measures of inflation, including the Consumer Prices Index.

-Also in 2022, Auto Trader acquired Autorama, owner of Vanarama, one of the UK’s largest transactional marketplaces for leasing new vehicles.
+Also in 2022, the company acquired Autorama, owner of Vanarama, one of the UK’s largest transactional marketplaces for leasing new vehicles and sponsor of the Football National League.

+The company changed its name from Auto Trader Group plc to Autotrader Group plc on 14 January 2026.